“I have become the change I want to see in my school…”

 She says that she has seen a big change in her school since the retreat.
 She explains how educators and the RCL team are communicating better than before and they are involved at parents meetings.

 Mandisa wants to study medicine at the University of Witwatersrand next year.
-She is determined to take full advantage of what Kagiso Shanduka Trust is offering her and help other learners to do the same.
+She is determined to take full advantage of what KST is offering her and help other learners to do the same.